 - Funding a partnership between an SIS and a chapter

-- Specific shortfall in program planner's budget for an already planned program
+- Specific shortfall in the planning budget for an already planned program

-- Identify a point person/grant coordinator and backup to be responsible for meeting grant requirements.
+- Identify a grant coordinator responsible for meeting grant requirements.

-- Afford AALL members the same registration rate as extended to members of the sponsoring entity.
+- Offer AALL members the same registration rate as extended to members of the sponsoring entity.

 - Recognize AALL as a sponsor in all marketing (including email and other electronic announcements of the program) and registration materials.
 The following tag line must be used with or without the AALL logo: This program is made possible by a grant from the AALL/Bloomberg Law Continuing Education Grants Program.

-- Work with AALL education director and other staff (if needed) on project scope, budget/financial needs and support needed to ensure a successful program.
+- Work with AALL director of education and learning and other staff (if needed) on project scope, budget, and additional support as needed to ensure a successful program.

 - Submit a final report 10 business days after close of program.